underground-software/ILKD_course_materials/procedures.md

 * The total assignment grade is composed of 80% for the final submission, and 10% for each peer review

-* While the initial submisison is not explicitly graded, failure to submit anything or subissions devoid of content will result in a zero
+* While the initial submission is not explicitly graded, failure to submit anything or submissions devoid of content will result in a zero

 #### [0] Patchset Guidelines